Tomb of David

 Tomb of David Review

 According to the Bible, King David, the great Israelite king of the 10th century BC, was buried in "the City of David," one of the contemporary names for his capital, Jerusalem.
-The actual site of the city has been identified and excavated on the small ridge east of here, but medieval Jewish pilgrims erroneously placed the ancient city on this hill, where they sought—and supposedly found—the royal tomb.
+Medieval Jewish pilgrims erroneously placed the ancient city on this hill, where they sought—and supposedly found—the royal tomb.
 Its authenticity may be questionable, but a millennium of tears and prayers has sanctified the place.

 - Address: Mt.
 Zion, Jerusalem